 Akuakrom has designated 15 square miles for the main development project, incorporating 7 smaller villages into the overall development plan.
-A suburb of Effiduasi and located just 35 miles east of Ghana’s second largest city, Kumasi, which is also the largest trading market in Africa, Akuakrom’s design will foster an enhanced work life balance for families living, working and commuting throughout the region.
+A suburb of Effiduasi and located just 35 miles east of Ghana’s second largest city, Kumasi, which is also the largest trading market in Africa, Akuakrom’s design will foster an enhanced work life balance for families living, working and commuting throughout the region in various phases.

 Phase 1: Infrastructure – Waste Management and Water Processing